datanav/docs/configuration.rst

 --------

 Pipes support batching if the sink supports batching.
-It does this by accumulating source entites in a buffer before writing the batch to transforms and the sink.
+It does this by accumulating source entities in a buffer before writing the batch to transforms and the sink.
 The size of each batch can be specified using the ``batch_size`` property on the pipe.
 The default batch size is 100.